poinck/ocelot/README.md

 ## FAQ

 **Does `ocelot` support multiple monitors?**
-Yes and no. You can at least use `xrandr` to mirror your screen output:
+Yes and no. Adding Xinerama-support from "monsterwm" is planned.
+You can at least use `xrandr` to mirror your screen output:
 - if output does not support native resolution of LVDS1
 ```.sh
 xrandr --output HDMI2 --mode 1280x720 --fb 1366x768 --panning 1366x768 --same-as LVDS1 # --dryrun